CDLUC3/ezid/templates/doc/apidoc.2.rst

 may be specified to override selected portions of the automatic conversion.

-Putting it all together, uploaded metadata in a CrossRef registration request will resemble:
+Putting it all together, uploaded metadata in a Crossref registration request will resemble:

 .. parsed-literal::